Baldwin Locomotive Works: Narrow-gauge and unconventional

 Baldwin built locomotives for narrow-gauge railways as well.
-Some of the more notable series built for the Denver & Rio Grande Western were outside-framed 2-8-2 "Mikados": Fifteen class K-27's, originally built as Vauclain compounds in 1903, ten class K-36's built in 1925, and ten class K-37's originally built as standard-gauge 2-8-0s in 1902 but rebuilt for narrow gauge in the D&RGW shops in 1928.
+Some of the more notable series built for the Denver & Rio Grande Western were outside-framed 2-8-2 "Mikados": Fifteen class K-27's, originally built as Vauclain compounds in 1903, ten class K-36's built in 1925, and ten class K-37's in 1928.
 Several of all these classes survive, and most are operating today on the Durango & Silverton Narrow Gauge Railroad and the Cumbres & Toltec Scenic Railroad.

 New Zealand Railways (NZR) was a major customer from 1879 when it imported six T class based on the Denver & Rio Grande locomotives due to their similar rail gauge.
 The next was a double emergency order of six N class and six O class after a British order for similar locomotives failed to meet on-time delivery and weight limitations specified in contract.
 Baldwins seized on the opportunity to impress the NZR with a prompt six-month delivery of all 12 locomotives.
 Thereafter NZR ordered Baldwin products to complement home built locomotives, including Wb class and Wd class.
 Another four of the N class were purchased in 1901.
 The Ub class class of 22 locomotives consisting of 10 1898 flat valve and 10 1901 piston valve (Baldwins supplying all but two) proved themselves well at the turn of the 20th century with the last retiring as late as 1958.
 A requirement for a larger firebox version of the class ended up creating a whole new locomotive with the birth of the 4-6-2 wheel arrangement, the Pacific was born.
 They were classed as Q class and remained in use until 1957.
 Being a new type of locomotive, the Q class had their shortcomings but eventually performed well.
 In 1914 a later larger improved version, and last Baldwin product to be purchased by NZR was the Aa class.
 They lasted until 1959.
 Like all American locomotives produced at the time, the Baldwins had 'short' lifespans built into them but the NZR were happy to re-boiler almost their whole fleet to give them a longer life of hard work.
 NZR were generally happy with their Baldwin fleet.